A Variational Principle for Discrete Integrable Systems

-The elementary configurations in 3 dimensions are shown in Figure \ref{3d_configs}.
-All other configurations, including the ``flat configuration'' of Fig.~\ref{2d_config}, can be obtained as combinations of these.
-A statement to this effect appears in \cite{BolPetSur2013b}.

-Note that in the final picture in Figure \ref{3d_configs}, only two plaquettes contribute, because of the 3-point nature of the Lagrangians we are considering here.
+The other elementary configurations in 3 dimensions are shown in Fig.~\ref{3d_configs}.
+All other configurations, including the ``flat configuration'' of Fig.~\ref{2d_config}, can be obtained as combinations of the latter three.
+(A similar statement to this effect has appeared in \cite{BolPetSur2013b}.)
+Note that in the last picture in Fig.~\ref{3d_configs} only two plaquettes contribute, because of the 3-point nature of the Lagrangians we are considering here.

-Each of these pictures corresponds to a different Euler-Lagrange equation.
-Since all surfaces in the lattice can be obtained by combining these elementary configurations, the Euler-Lagrange equation for any surface can be obtained by combining the Euler-Lagrange equations corresponding to the respective elementary configurations.
+Each of these surface configurations corresponds to a different Euler--Lagrange equation.
+Since all surfaces in the lattice can be obtained by combining these elementary configurations, the EL equation for any surface can be obtained by combining the Euler--Lagrange equations corresponding to the respective elementary configurations.
 Thus, we arrive at the following statement.